johnhamlin/johnhamlin/README.md

 ### Hi there! 👋🏻

-I'm a storyteller turned software developer.
-I know enough JavaScript, React, Node and SQL to be dangerous, and I'm learning more every day.
+I build full stack apps.
+Currently, my favorite tools for the job are TypeScript, React, Next.js and Node, because they strike the right balance between development speed and scalability.
+Right now I'm working on xkite at the OS Labs tech accelerator, where we're building tools to make life easier for developers using Apache Kafka.

-As a writer, I built a career translating complex topics into everyday language.
-In government communications, I loved finding ways to engage audiences with information that would improve their lives.
-As a newspaper reporter, I covered everything from the Ham & Yam Festival to Fortune 500 companies and future presidents.
+I enjoy writing documentation that distills complex topics into plain English.
+I've led cross-functional teams of engineers to craft customer-focused outreach and marketing campaigns.
+I honed my writing reporting for newspapers, where I covered everything from the local Ham & Yam Festival to global billion-dollar deals.

+I’m a bar trivia champion, hot sauce connoisseur and kombucha home brewer.
+Not to toot my own horn, but I’ve been known to solve a Saturday NYT crossword and I can reverse-sear a ribeye to perfection.

-Here's a look at what I've been working on:
+Here's a look at what all I've been working on:

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=johnhamlin&show_icons=true&theme=dark&bg_color=0d1117)](https://github.com/anuraghazra/github-readme-stats)